REALROME0/JULIET/README.md

 ### License
-This project is protected by the `GNU General Public License v3.0.` Do not edit copyright messages!
+This project is protected by the `GNU General Public License v3.0.` Do not edit copyright messages.